essexcountycouncil/essex-county-council-digital-manual/Design-system/Elements-and-Components/file-download.md

 	</div>
 </div>

-## Using file links
+## When to use file download

-We use file links for displaying to users downloadable files such as pdf.
+All content should be in the form of HTML (Web pages).
+If there is a clear need to have a seperate document for users, use the file download to allow users to download extra content about a subject matter.